 An important thing to remember here is that the psychopath often doesn’t really even like the people they are co-opting into these kind of mind games; they are just creating a fake kind of bond between themselves and apathetic onlookers as a way of isolating a scapegoat.

-They also couldn’t care less about the bystanders they draw into thise game, but are happy to at least pretend to like them as a way of isolating and underming someone they have decided to target.
+They also couldn’t care less about the bystanders they draw into their game, seeing them as “useful idiots”, but are happy to at least pretend to like them as a way of isolating and undermining someone they have decided to target.

 See our article on psychopaths and selective empathy for more on this.

 “It’s called the smear campaign and it started even before your breakup or the blow-up in a work situation…What they’re doing is provoking reactions from you and then sneaking around sharing those reactions with people to slowly show this person is going “crazy”….